ESL learners sometimes have difficulty with the uses of the verb do. For example, a reader wonders about the use of the -ing form doing:

 do time (serve a prison sentence)

-4 Responses to “Uses of Do”
+4 thoughts on “Uses of Do”

 Do is over used.
 It is a lazy method of writing and leaves a reader wondering when the flavor will be served.
 Looking at that list of common expressions, however, is great practice for writing great prose.